There Is No Spoon, But There's Plenty of Knives In 'John Wick: Chapter 3 - Parabellum'

 These characters know Wick by reputation, and they say they're honored to be fighting him, though they note he's slowed down a little since he retired.
 And I haven't even mentioned Mark Dacascos as Zero, a verbose (for this series) sushi chef/killer who takes over from Common in the last film as Wick's primary nemesis.
 He's a marvelous addition.

-Nor have I mentioned the ubiquitous point-blank face-shooting, which gets harder to harder to write off as harmless escapism when real-life gun violence grows ever more prevalent.
+Nor have I mentioned the ubiquitous point-blank face-shooting, which gets harder and harder to write off as harmless escapism when real-life gun violence grows ever more prevalent.
 I won't try to pretend I didn't have a swell time watching John Wick: Chapter 3 — Caveat Emptor.
 Consider this your, watchacallit.
 Trigger warning.